anythingcodes/canvas-framer/README.md

 # Framer X Build System

+> **Note:** Optimized for Framer X v50.

 <img width="1439" alt="screen shot 2018-08-30 at 3 18 12 pm" src="https://user-images.githubusercontent.com/1121873/44874068-f9f51e80-ac67-11e8-928f-8821212e9cdb.png">

 This repository contains a build system to transpile React components into a self-contained library for use in Framer X. This was built in order to bridge the gap between the components used in design and their counterparts in production.
+Components are styled via styled-components.

 ### Installation